Misery7100/InfluenceCalculations/README.md

 # InfluenceCalculations
 Influence calculations based on tensorflow 2

+**Notes**

+- There no eigenvalues calculations because calculated eigenvalues just converges (in limit) to scale parameter and it doesn't make sense to calculate them

 ## `prepare_data.py`
 This script make initial data processing.
 It takes photos from their directories and create archive with labeled arrays by them classes from these photos.
 Args: